cmdcolin/oddgenes/README.md

 RNA editing is a post-transcriptional modification to the mRNA, which can change what we would see when the RNA is sequenced.
 A-to-I editing is common in some species, which would make the RNA, when sequenced, appear to have a G instead of an A. If the genome was sequenced, it would not show a SNP but the RNA-seq would appear to have A->G.

+RNA editing can be conditional; mammalian apolipoprotein B is synthesized as a 48 kilodalton form or a 100 kilodalton form; the latter is created by editing out a stop codon to enable read through

 Other editing occurs also https://en.wikipedia.org/wiki/RNA_editing

+Editing in some ciliate mitochondria adds information to messages and can increase the length of the final message by over 2-fold.

 ### Maternal RNAs being passed down